httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

          host of the retrieval's URI domain-matches the cookie's domain.

-     NOTE: (For user agents configured to reject "public suffixes") It's possible that the public suffic list was changed since a cookie was created.
+     NOTE: (For user agents configured to reject "public suffixes") It's possible that the public suffix list was changed since a cookie was created.
 If this change results in a cookie's domain becoming a public suffix then that cookie is considered invalid as it would have been rejected during creation (See {{storage-model}} step 9).
 User agents